 Example ((21)) 16.
 Call Center provides "customer service" services to Retailer who has customers in all 50 states.
-Call Center's services ((relate to Retailer's selling activity in all 50 states, therefore)) may be promoting Retailer's products to potential new customers, and establishing or maintaining Retailer's market by supporting existing customers.
+Call Center handles inquiries from Retailer's customers on how to install and use Retailer's products, and troubleshoots customer issues related to the products sold.
+Call Center also informs Retailer's customers about package deals and other discounts on Retailer's new lines of products.
+Call Center's services ((relate to Retailer's selling activity in all 50 states, therefore)) are promoting Retailer's products by incentivizing customers to make additional purchases, and establishing or maintaining Retailer's market by supporting existing customers.
 Retailer receives the benefit of Call Center's services in its market, which in this case is all 50 states.
 Call Center has offices in Iowa and Alabama that answer questions about Retailer's products.
-Call Center records Retailer's customer's calls by area code.
+Call Center records Retailer's ((customer's)) customers' calls by area code.
 Call Center may attribute receipts received from Retailer based on the number of calls from area codes assigned to each state.
 This would be a reasonable method of proportionally attributing receipts notwithstanding the fact that mobile phone numbers and related area codes may not exactly reflect the physical location of the customer in all cases.

 Example ((22)) 17.
-Taxpayer provides internet advertising services to national retail chains, regional businesses, businesses with a single location, and businesses that operate solely over the Internet.
+Taxpayer provides internet advertising services to national retail chains, regional businesses, businesses with a single location, and businesses that operate solely over the internet.
 Taxpayer's services are promoting customers' products.
 Generally, each customer receives the benefit of ((the)) Taxpayer's advertising services ((is received where the customer's related business activities occur)) in each customer's market.
 Taxpayer determines, based on its books and records, where each customer receives the benefit in its market.
 If Taxpayer cannot obtain this information, it would then use a reasonable method of proportionally attributing the benefit of its service to the customer's market.
 Depending on what products or services ((are being provided by)) Taxpayer's customers are providing, the use of relative ((population)) internet connections in the customer's market based on Federal Communications Commission (FCC) data may be a reasonable method of proportionally attributing the benefit of Taxpayer's services to customers' markets.